 Helpline numbers are also being displayed in the borough’s 400 off licences.

 Online abuse, threats and stalking

 To help protect yourself from online and digital abuse, see Women's Aid.

 Croydon MARAC (Multi Agency Risk Assessment Conference): information for practitioners

 Croydon MARAC (Multi Agency Risk Assessment Conference) for the foreseeable future will be held weekly until further notice.
 This is a victim focused meeting where information on the highest risk cases is shared between statutory and voluntary agencies so a coordinated safety plan can be drawn up to support the victim.

 MARAC referrals can be emailed to firstname.lastname@example.org

 24-hour National Domestic Violence free helpline: 0808 2000 247

-Information for practitioners in Croydon can be found on Practitioner Space Croydon website.
+Information for practitioners in Croydon can be found at Practitioner Space Croydon.

 Croydon supports White Ribbon campaign